vtphan/carpo/Launch-Script.md

 call %CONDAPATH%\Scripts\jupyter-lab.exe  %current_dir%
 ```
 4. Use `Save As` to save the file inside the directory created in `Step 1`.
-Give it a name: `launch-jupyter.bat`.
-This file should be executable when saved as .bat
+Give it a name: `launch-jupyter-lab.bat`.
+This file should be executable when saved as `.bat`.
+Make sure the file is executable when saved.
-5. Double click on the `launch-jupyter.bat`.
+5. Go to your directory created in step-1.
+Double click on the `launch-jupyter-lab.bat`.
 It should launch Jupyter Lab from your directory.
 The `carpo-student` extension should also be available.

 ## MacOS Launch Script
 #### Make sure jupyter lab is installed.
 1. Create a new directory anywhere you want and give it a name: COMPXXX.
 It is better if your put all notebooks for the course in single directory in Desktop or Documents or any drive.

-2. Create a New File and save it is `launch-jupyter.sh`
+2. Create a New File and save it is `launch-jupyter-lab.sh`
 ```bash
 cd `pwd`;
 pip install carpo-student==0.0.8